mrbadr1/Mr_Mailer/README.md

 ---

-## Features
+Features (v 1.0):

-- Send bulk emails with ease.
+Send bulk emails with ease.

-- Support for HTML or plain text email formats.
+Support for HTML or plain text email formats.

-- Load email lists and configuration files.
+Load only valid emails from the emails.txt list and configuration files, with error messages for invalid entries.

-- Logging of email-sending events.
+Logging of email-sending events.

+Stop and resume functionality for email-sending process.

+Save the working and sent emails in emails_working.txt.

+Display RAM consumption during the process.

 ---